 Sometimes working in medicine requires rapid attention changes, relocating, and new responsibilities.
 That’s just how it works!
 A patient’s condition can change fast, leaving one plan on the floor and a new one being made up on the fly.
 The ability to adapt quickly to changes is a great attribute to have as a PA.

 It takes bravery to be able to help people.
 Patients are often worried, as are their families, and you will be the one they look up to.
 You’re their Obi-Wan, if you will, and a lot of times you may end up seeing the patient more than their doctor, so don’t be afraid to make a note when you think something is wrong or even ask for assistance or a second set of eyes if you think you need it.
 Sometimes the bravest thing you can do is ask someone for help.

 Hard Working (synonymous with physician assistant)

-Working as a PA means you might have weird, wonky hours- and a lot of them.
-Having the want to work hard will make you an excellent physician assistant.
+Working as a PA means you might have weird, wonky hours – and a lot of them.
+Having the want to work hard will make you an excellent PA.
 Your workload might be larger than you thought and you might be surprised by how physically and emotionally strenuous the job is, but having daily end goals will help you move through the day with purpose and poise.

-Keeping these seven characteristics in mind will help you when you’re on the floor as a PA.
+Keeping these seven characteristics in mind will help you when you’re on rotations as a PA.
 Of course, to even become a PA you have to pass the PANCE.
-Sure, the test sounds scary, but with some help from Picmonic’s visual study aids you can ace the PANCE and be the best physician assistant ever.
+Sure, the test sounds scary, but with some help from Picmonic’s visual study aids you can ace the PANCE and be the best PA ever.
 Try it for free today!